myltik/azure-docs.ru-ru/articles/marketplace-publishing/marketplace-publishing-azure-certification.md

 <properties
-   pageTitle="Предварительное утверждение с помощью программы сертификации Microsoft Azure | Microsoft Azure" description="Узнайте о партнерской программе сертификации Microsoft Azure и о том, как продать образ виртуальной машины, шаблон решения, службу разработчика или службу данных в Azure Marketplace." services="marketplace-publishing" documentationCenter="na" authors="HannibalSII"
+   pageTitle="Get pre-approved through the Microsoft Azure Certified program | Microsoft Azure" description="Learn about the Microsoft Azure Certified partner program and how to get to sell your virtual machine image, solution template, developer service, or data service on the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="HannibalSII"